 Please consider donating to the Time and the Valleys Museum.

-Your donation will help us preserve the history of the Rondout and Neversink Watershed areas, and create programs, projects and exhibitions on many different local history subjects for both children and adults.
+Your donation will help us preserve the history of water, people and the Catskills — and create programs, projects and exhibitions on many different local history subjects for both children and adults.

 Terry Forshay Endowed Fund